shairaziz/shairaziz/README.md

 </div>

 <!-- About me -->
-- 🎓 Undergraduate CSE student and a tech enthusiast!
+- 🎓 An undergraduate CSE student and a tech enthusiast!
 - 💡 Interested in Artificial Intelligence, Machine Learning and building useful things
 - 🔭 Currently working on personal Python & ML projects
 - 🎯 Goal: Keep building cool projects and improve my portfolio